Franklin Township, Warren County, Ohio: Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 In November 2004, the people of Franklin Township and the city of Franklin voted on a committee to study merging the two communities.
 The Board of Elections improperly failed to submit the question to the voters in the township, but the vote in the city was against the merger.

 Public services

 Most of the township is in the Franklin City and Carlisle City School Districts, but parts are in the Springboro City and Middletown City School Districts.
 Telephone service is provided through the Franklin, Middletown, Miamisburg, Centerville, and Germantown exchanges, while mail is provided through the Franklin, Carlisle, and Middletown post offices.

 Interstate 75 runs through the township, as do State Routes 122, 123 and 73.
 The Miami and Erie Canal formerly ran through the township.

-Police protection in Franklin Twp. is provided by the Warren County Sheriff's Office.